Nice to meet you.

 • Convey your brand.
 No matter your mission, your images should effectively communicate your brand to your visitors.

 Choosing the right images can help boost your conversion rate, drive more traffic, and ultimately boost donor retention.
-After all, information that’s conveyed in a visual format is more immediately understandable and can be powerfully motivating when used correctly.
+After all, the information conveyed visually is more immediately understandable and can be powerfully motivating when used correctly.

 2. Focus on smooth navigation

 A major part of user experience design is the structure of your nonprofit’s website.
-Users shouldn’t have to dig through your site to find the information they need.
-Rather, intuitive navigation should help them find exactly what they’re looking for as quickly as possible.
+Users shouldn’t have to dig through your site to find the necessary information.
+Rather, intuitive navigation should help them quickly find what they’re looking for.

 smooth site navigation image